Franklin E. Muhammad, EMBA, MHA

 Franklin’s strong leadership acumen and education accomplishments led to commissioning as a Medical Service Corps Officer in 2008.
 In 2011, he served in the Persian Gulf onboard the USS Enterprise as the Medical Admin Officer when Osama Bin Laden was captured and killed.
 While stationed in Japan, Franklin deployed to the Nato Role 3 Multi-National Medical Unit as the Operations Officer in Kandahar, Afghanistan where they sustained a 98% survival rate.
 Franklin believes the most rewarding assignment was Department Head, Materials Management, Naval Hospital Yokosuka Japan.
 He led the department to sustain operational readiness for a major hospital and seven branch clinics in an overseas environment.
 This sustained superior performance led to selection as Junior Logistician of the Year in 2015.

 Franklin has been married to Dr. Jeannelle Perkins-Muhammad for 20 years.
-Together, they offer life-changing marriage enrichment and intimacy conferences to couples internationally.
-They have two spectacular young adult daughters, love to travel and seek new adventures in life.
+They have two spectacular young adult daughters, love to travel, and seek new adventures in life.
 He and Jeannelle agree that there is never a dull moment in marriage and relationship, so we must keep our skills ready for the challenge.